 5. Look For Snacks Containing Ginger Or Peppermint

-When it comes to inhibiting nausea, many people swear by peppermint or ginger.
-Queasy Drops, Queasy Naturals, and Queasy Pops are some of the common candies flavored with peppermint, ginger and other calming ingredients, explicitly created to soothe an upset stomach.
+When inhibiting nausea, many people swear by peppermint or ginger.
+Queasy Drops, Queasy Naturals, and Queasy Pops are typical candies flavored with peppermint, ginger, and other calming ingredients, explicitly created to soothe an upset stomach.

 6. Acupressure

 According to some therapists, Acupressure bands are beneficial for dealing with the motion sickness problem.
-They are stretchable bands, which are worn on the wrists.
-Applying pressure on the particular points on the inner wrist region may help relieve the sickness.
+They are stretchable bands which are worn on the wrists.
+Applying pressure on particular points on the inner wrist region may help relieve the sickness.

 7. Consider Using Medication

-If you are planning a long road trip, ask your child's doctor or pediatrician about an OTC medication to inhibit car sickness.
+If planning a long road trip, ask your child's doctor or pediatrician about an OTC medication to inhibit car sickness.
 Dimenhydrinate (Dramamine) can be given for kids age two and older.
-The antihistamine diphenhydramine (Benadryl) is approved for kids age six and older.
+The antihistamine diphenhydramine (Benadryl) is approved for kids aged six and older.
 Both medications work if taken about 60 minutes before traveling.
-It’s advisable to read the labels carefully to determine the right dose.
+It’s advisable to read the labels carefully to determine the correct dose.
 Drowsiness is the most common side effect of these medications.

 8. Use Lemon or Peppermint Oil

 Peppermint may help ease digestion thanks to its menthol.
-It further contains a powerful aroma, which is effective at preventing nausea symptom.
+It further contains a powerful aroma, which is effective at preventing nausea symptoms.
 All these activities contribute to combating car sickness.
-Pour 2-3 drops of peppermint oil on a handkerchief and give your child sniff on it when traveling.
+Pour 2-3 drops of peppermint oil on a handkerchief and give your child a sniff on it when traveling.

 Like peppermint, Lemons are an excellent remedy to prevent motion sickness.
 They'll settle an upset stomach.
 Squeeze a few drops of lemon into a glass of water and offer as a lemon juice to your child.
 Also, make your kid smell the lemon too, it's excellent for relieving early motion sickness signs.